Skip to Content

 Notes

-• For a twist, add a handful of raisins or dried cranberries to the apple filling for a burst of fruity flavor.
+• Add dried cranberries or raisins to the filling for a fruity twist.

-• Serve warm with a scoop of vanilla ice cream for an extra indulgent treat.
+• Serve warm with a scoop of vanilla ice cream or drizzle with our Homemade Caramel Sauce for extra indulgence.

-• Store leftovers in an airtight container in the refrigerator for up to three days.
-Reheat in the oven for that fresh-from-the-oven taste.
+• Store leftovers in an airtight container in the fridge for up to 3 days.
+Reheat before serving for best texture.

 The Nutritional Information may not be accurate.
 This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.